adavarski/Hetzner-Case-Study/IaC/README.md

-# WIP:

-Note1: Use terraform (preferred) for IaC for easy create/destroy infrastucture & k8s
+- Note1: Use terraform (preferred) for IaC for easy create/destroy infrastucture & k8s

-Note2: Use ansible/hcloud-cli sctipts/etc. for CM (Configuration Management) if not possible to use only Terraform.
+- Note2: Use ansible/hcloud-cli sctipts/etc. for CM (Configuration Management) if not possible to use only Terraform.

 ## Development cluster
 - k3s based (preferred)